abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/hostpath.md

 ## Define hostPath folder and update od.config

 On your node, create a folder that will be the mount point for your user's home directories.
 For example `mnt/abcdesktop_volumes/`.
 Then you have to edit your `od.config` file.
-First set `desktop.homedirectorytype` to `'hostPath'` and then add a `desktop.hostPathRoot` whose value will be the path to the mont point you previously created.
+First set `desktop.homedirectorytype` to `'hostPath'` and then add a `desktop.hostPathRoot` whose value will be the path to the mount point you previously created.

 ```
 desktop.homedirectorytype: 'hostPath'